jnsnjit/ctf_writeups_and_notes/cysa+ cert/readme.md

 cert info:
-intermediate level certification (2-4 years industry experience, prior certs like network or security+ recommended) tests on the users able to capture, monitor, and respond to network traffic findings.
+intermediate level certification (2-4 years industry experience, prior certs like network or security+ recommended) tests on the users able to capture, monitor, and respond to network traffic findings. as well as understanding on software + app security, automation, threat hunting, and IT regulatory compliance.

+test framework: <br>
+- 33% --> Security Operations
+- 30% --> Vulnerability Management
+- 20% --> Incident Response Management
+- 17% --> Reporting and Communication

+75-85 questions overall (3-5 simulation questions) <br>
+score to pass: 750/900, same as security+
+165 minute exam
 _resources used to study:_

 udemy jason dion course (can NOT recommend there material enough, they really helped me study and prepare for my security+ cert)